evertonalvess/qadashboard/README.md

 # QA Dashboard Starter

 This project is a Next.js application styled with Tailwind CSS and components from **shadcn/ui**.
 It includes starter dependencies for interactive charts, animations, and CSV parsing.
+A small CSV file in `public/sample-data.csv` seeds the dashboard chart.

 ## Features